chicagopython/CodingWorkshops/problems/webdev/flask_team_project/README.md

 application for creating teams out of people who have RSVP-ed for a Python Project Night.
 However, it is much easier to give a link of your app to someone than asking them to use a command line.
 So, we will create a web app, that allows forming teams from the list of RSVP-s from meetup.com.
-Along with their name we will ask for the number of lines of code that person has written in Python or an equivalent language.
-The number of lines can be just a rough estimate.
+We will ask for the number of lines of code that a person has written in Python or an equivalent language and use it for putting them in a team.
+The number of lines is just a rough estimate.
 As a reference, the linux kernel is over 23 million lines of code!

 In short, imagine this as a tool that one of the organizers uses to checkin attendees as they start coming in on the day of Project Night.

-Short url for this page: ** https://git.io/vdQj6 **
+Short url for this page: **https://git.io/vdQj6**

 ### Is this project for you
 Before you progress further, let's check if we are ready to solve this.
 You should